- Symptoms - Do not attend the market if you are feeling sick

 We host 4 to 5 liquor vendors per market including local wineries, craft distilleries, cideries and breweries.

-Liquor vendors are permitted to sell and sample their products from 9am - 1pm.
+Liquor vendors are permitted to sell their products from 9am - 1pm.
 No sampling is allowed at this time under the current Public Health Order.

 We welcome non-profit organizations whose goals and objectives are consistent with those of the Penticton Farmers’ Market Society.
 Please review Section 8 of the PFM Rules and Regulations before applying.